Skip to main content

 An image depicting the final network mapping.
 14 concentric circles with lines running between them.

 We initially wanted to see what else we could learn about our users mainly through centrality measures and PageRank.
 We spent some time identifying each community within our map and labeled them as such.
-If you remember from the table we showed earlier, Python and JavaScript subreddits account for a large number of interactions between users.
+Python and JavaScript subreddits account for a large number of interactions between users.

 If you notice within each community, there are concentric circles moving outwards from the center.
 Users in the center interact with that subreddit often, and those on the outside do so less.
 Those right on the edge of the circle often only have 1 post/comment (extremely low engagement).